sougata-ub/saha-bari-kali-pujo/README.md

 ### Aspect 2: Kali as Shakti - The Power of Shiva
 At a deeper level, Maa Kali is not merely someone outside who blesses us; she is the very Power of the Absolute (Shiva).
 She is Shiva's ardhangini - his other half, his pulse.
 Without Her, Shiva is _sava_ - motionless, pure stillness without expression.
 She is his expressive power, the one who makes consciousness move.
 As mentioned in the 6th mantra of the [Devi Sukta](https://en.wikipedia.org/wiki/Dev%C4%ABs%C5%ABkta) ([Ṛgveda: X.125](https://en.wikipedia.org/wiki/Rigveda)):

-> ahaṃ rudrāya dhanurā tanomi brahmadviṣe śarave hantavā u | ahaṃ janāya samadaṃ kṛṇomy-ahaṃ dyāvā-pṛthivī āviveśa ॥ 6
+> ahaṃ rudrāya dhanurā tanomi brahmadviṣe śarave hantavā u, ahaṃ janāya samadaṃ kṛṇomy-ahaṃ dyāvā-pṛthivī āviveśa ॥ 6
 >
 >_(Meaning: I bend the bow for Rudra to slay the demonic enemies of the noble.
 I battle the enemies of my devotees.
 Indeed, I pervade heaven and earth.)_